Angeline Varona Flaunts Curvy Booty In Thong Swimsuit

 Angeline Varona took to her Instagram page on Tuesday, June 9, to share a racy snapshot that highlighted her killer curves.
 The latest share showed the Latina model flaunting her pert booty in a skimpy thong swimsuit.

-The 27-year-old rocked a tan monokini.
-The front part of the swimwear wasn’t shown in the shot due to her angle.
-Her long hair also covered some of the views.
-The back part of the garment showed a deep cut exposing a lot of skin from her shoulders down to her waist.
-It had tiny straps that clung to her lean shoulders, and it seemed to have high leg cuts that highlighted her slender hips.
-The color of the piece perfectly blended with her skin-tone.
+The 27-year-old rocked a tan one-piece.
+The front of the swimwear wasn’t shown in the shot due to her position.
+Her long hair also covered some of the view.
+The back of the garment had a low cut exposing a lot of skin from her shoulders down to her waist.
+It had thin straps that clung to her lean shoulders and high leg cuts that highlighted her slender hips.
+The color of the piece perfectly blended with her skin tone.

-In the new post, Angeline appeared to be in her bedroom, standing in front of a full-body mirror.
+In the image, Angeline appeared to be in her bedroom, standing in front of a full-body mirror.
 She posed with her right foot forward, raising her heel.
-She showed her backside to the camera, allowing viewers to gaze in her round derriere.
-She looked over her shoulder, checking her phone’s screen, and took the snap.
-Although blurred out, the background displayed a view of her bed with several things lying on top, as well as a plush carpet, and a TV.
+She put her backside to the camera, allowing viewers to gaze at her round derriere.
+She looked to one side, checking her phone’s screen, and took the snap.
+Although blurred out, the background displayed a view of her bed with several items on top, as well as a plush carpet and a TV.

 View this post on Instagram